 About

 Simone Quiles is an artist residing in Los Angeles, CA. They have exhibited at Hashimoto Contemporary (Los Angeles), TLALOC Studios (Los Angeles), Art Share L.A., Woman Made Gallery Chicago, and the Gene Siskel Film Center (Chicago).
 Recently, they’ve gained interest in curation.
-In 2024 they solo curated and produced a 10 person exhibiton Like Sand for Sleepy Eyes.
+In 2025 they co-curated an 11 person exhibition, The Making of a Pearl and in 2024 they solo curated and produced a 10 person exhibition Like Sand for Sleepy Eyes.

 Photo by Jonny Poilpre